syscl/M3800/README.md

 This project targets at giving the relatively complete functional OS X for both Dell Precision M3800 and XPS15 9530.
 Before you start, there's a brief introduction of how to finish power up OS X on your laptop:

-1. Create a vanilla installation disk(removable disk)
+1. Create a vanilla installation disk(removable disk).
-2. Install Clover with UEFI only and UEFI64Drivers to the installation disk just created
+2. Install Clover with UEFI only and UEFI64Drivers to the installation disk just created.
-3. Replace the origin Clover folder with the one under my Git/M3800/CLOVER
+3. Replace the origin Clover folder with the one under my Git/M3800/CLOVER.
-4. Patch bios to unlock bios menu
+4. Patch bios to unlock bios menu.
-5. BIOS: set Advanced/CFG Lock = Disabled, System Agent (SA) Configuration/Graphics Configuration/Graphics Configuration/DVMT Pre-Allocated = 128MB, Advanced/SATA Operation = AHCI.
-To improve battery life, set Advanced(unlocked Menu)/CPU Configuration/LakeTiny Feature = Enabled.
+5. BIOS settings:
+-Advanced:
+    CPU Configuration/CFG Lock = Disabled
+    CPU Configuration/LakeTiny Feature = Enabled

+    SATA Operation = AHCI

+-Chipset:
+    PCH-IO Configuration/XHCI Mode = Smart Auto

+    System Agent (SA) Configuration/Graphics Configuration:
+        Aperture Size = 512MB
+        DVMT Pre-Allocated = 160MB
+        DVMT Total Gfx Mem = MAX
+NOTE: Once you modify your settings in BIOS(especially Graphics Configuration in SA), you have to remove previous ACPI tables first, redump ACPI tables by press Fn+F4/F4 under Clover, and run deploy.sh again to patch your ACPI tables again.

-6. Install OS X
+6. Install OS X.
-7. Once you finish installation of OS X, you can do the following to finish the post installation of OS X:
+7. Once you finish installation of OS X, you can do the following steps to finish the post installation of OS X.

 How to use deploy.sh?
 ----------------